§9-3-6. Program for drug screening of applicants for cash assistance.

 (1) “Applicant” means a person who is applying for benefits from the Temporary Assistance for Needy Families Program.

-(3) “Caseworker” means a person employed by the department with responsibility for making a reasonable suspicion determination during the application process for Temporary Assistance for Needy Families.
+(3) “Caseworker” means a person employed by the department with responsibility for making a reasonable suspicion determination during the application process for Temporary Assistance for Needy Families Program.

-(4) “Child Protective Services” means the agency within the department responsible for investigating reports of child abuse and neglect as required in section eight hundred two, article two, chapter forty-nine of this code.
+(4) “Child Protective Services” means the agency within the department responsible for investigating reports of child abuse and neglect as required in §49-2-802 of this code.

 (5) “Department” means the Department of Health and Human Resources.